Security

 Epistle makes it easy to communicate with ministry partners safely.

 Epistle can be used as a tool for safe communication but is not a replacement for a comprehensive communication strategy.
-If you are serving in a sensitive context, please consult your organization's security department about any services used for communication, including Epistle.
+If you are serving in a sensitive context, please consult your organization's security department about any and all services used for communication, including Epistle.

 Security Features